Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Uniformity in long-term behaviours of the hyperbolic metric

-or equivalently (if none of the $g_n'(0)$ equal zero) $G_n'(0) \to 0$.
-By the local conformal invariance of the hyperbolic distortion, this is equivalent to saying that a sufficient condition for $U$ to be a contracting wandering domain is
+or equivalently, if none of the $g_n'(0)$ equal zero, $G_n'(0) \to 0$.
+Since $f^n$ lifts to $G_n$, the local conformal invariance of hyperbolic distortion (recall (\ref{eq:hypdis})) implies that this is equivalent to saying that a sufficient condition for $U$ to be a contracting wandering domain is

 Now, our course of action is to choose a $z_0\in V$, the contracting neighbourhood inside $U$, and show that the condition above holds.
-To this end, we prove the following hyperbolic version of Landau's theorem (here and throughout, we use $B_\Omega(p, r)$ to denote the open hyperbolic disc of radius $r$ around the point $p$).
+To this end, we prove the following hyperbolic version of Landau's theorem.
+Unlike in Landau's original theorem, the function here is not normalised (if it were, it would be a hyperbolic isometry!), and thus there is dependence on the derivative of $f$.